maurodesouza/maurodesouza/README.md

 ## About me

 - ✨ I've been in the programming world since 2019
-- 📚 I'm currently learning english at Cambly
+- 📚 I'm currently learning jest and storybook
-- 🎯 Goals: earn in dollar :moneybag: / live in a cold place :snowflake:
+- 🎯 Goals: earn in dollar 💰 / live in a cold place ❄ and speak english 🚀
 - 🎲 And ... i play 🎸 guitar and ♟ chess online

 ## I code with